The Ultimate Guide to the New York Transit Museum

 The museum is a "living" archive housed inside the decommissioned 1936 Court Street station in Brooklyn.
 With admission at just $10 and an investment of about two hours, you’ll leave feeling like a "lifelong New Yorker."

-The Entrance to the Transit Museum
+How to Get to the New York Transit Museum

 A Station Frozen in Time: The History of Court Street